Meryl Streep

 In the photo: Meryl Streep

-Meryl (Mary Louise) Streep was born in the small American town of Summit (New Jersey) on June 22, 1949.
-Her father, Harry Streep, managed a pharmaceutical company and worked hard to provide for his family.
-Her mother, Mary Wolf, was an artist who had to abandon her career to care for three young children ‒ Meryl and her two brothers Harry and Dan.
+Meryl (Mary Louise) Streep was born in the small American town of Summit, New Jersey, on June 22, 1949.
+Her father Harry Streep was a pharmaceutical company manager at the time, working hard to provide for his family.
+Her mother, Mary Wolf, was an artist, but she had to give up her art because three young children – Meryl and her two little brothers Harry and Dan – demanded constant attention.

 Meryl Streep as a child with her mother